hariharanml/hariharanml/README.md

 ### 🔭 Current Projects
 - 🚍 Smart Bus Monitoring System using GIS, GPS, and AI
-- 🔐 Crew Reassignment & Fatigue Prediction Model for public transport optimization
+- 🔐 FusionMind: A Multimodal AI Framework
 - ⚙️ MLOps pipeline setup with containerization and monitoring

 ---

 ### 💼 Open to:
 - Research Internships in AI/ML/Computer Vision
-- MLOps/DevOps roles with AI integration
+- Machine Learning,MLOps roles with AI integration
 - Real-world AI challenges in Transportation, Healthcare, or Education

 ---